California DUI Programs Designed to Keep You Mobile

 What Happens if You Fail to Complete the Program?

 If you don’t finish the program, your service provider must notify your judge, who might issue a bench warrant for your arrest.
-In most cases, arrest results in a new probation hearing when further sanctions, including extra sentences, are considered.
+In most cases, arrests result in a new probation hearing when further sanctions, including extra sentences, are considered.
 Furthermore, you cannot operate any automobile since your license will be suspended.

 Proof of Enrollment and Completion

 Offenders sentenced for driving under the influence must often provide evidence of attendance at a DUI education program.
-Proof of enrolment will be submitted to the court by your service provider on the defendant’s behalf, so there should be no issues there.
-Service providers often issue certificates of completion to participants after they have reached the end of their program.
+Proof of enrollment will be submitted to the court by your service provider on the defendant’s behalf so there should be no issues here.
+The service providers often issue certificates of completion to participants after they have reached the end of their program.

 More DUI Resources